 - a "gift" does not include a gift by will; a gift from a relative; a gift that does not relate to the candidate's candidature; or the provision of volunteer labour.

-How a Disclosure is made
+How a Disclosure Is Made

-Information to be supplied includes the name of the candidate, the name and address of the donor, the date the gift was promised or received, the value of the gift and a description of the gift.
+Information to be supplied on the gift disclosure includes the name of the candidate, the name and address of the donor, the date the gift was promised or received, the value of the gift and a description of the gift.